 It's well recognised that major life changes can bring on depression.
-Unfortunately, many women are going through just such changes (children leaving home, divorce, etc.) around the time of the menopause.
-At the same time, you're up half the night with hot flushes and intimate relations may become uncomfortable because of vaginal dryness, possibly causing friction with your husband.
+Unfortunately, many women are going through just such changes (children leaving home, divorce, etc) around the time of the menopause.
+At the same time, you're up half the night with hot flushes, and sex may become uncomfortable because of vaginal dryness, possibly causing friction with your husband.
 Going through 'the change' also means you can't have more children - and even if you didn't want to, the fact that you now have no choice can take a toll.

 Interestingly, in cultures where having a period makes women 'untouchable' and childbirth is a dangerous business because of lack of medical facilities, fewer women report depression or mood swings around the menopause.
 They are free from the monthly social restrictions, and many report that they feel more happy, not less.